danburzo/percollate/README.md

 ## Installation

-> 💡 `percollate` needs Node.js version 8 or later, as it uses new(ish) JavaScript syntax.
+> 💡 `percollate` needs Node.js version 8.6.0 or later, as it uses new(ish) JavaScript syntax.
+If you get _SyntaxError: Unexpected token_ errors, check your Node version with `node --version`.

 You can install `percollate` globally: